/images/resources/code-examples/code-examples-dotnet.jpg

 Overview

-This tutorial provides a basic demo web application, created using cross platform .NET.
-It shows how to use Microsoft's web security framework to implement an OpenID Connect flow, then retrieve OAuth tokens, in order to call APIs.
+This code example covers how to integrate OpenID Connect into a .NET website.
+It shows how to use .NET's web security framework to implement an OpenID Connect flow then retrieve OAuth tokens to call APIs.

 Note